tardate/LittleCodingKata/ruby/group-changelog-edits/README.md

 ## Thinking about the problem

-I appears quite a simple problem, but grouping "edits to the same component within a 10-minute window" presents a number of possibilities, and the requirements don't steer us in any particular direction.
-Another case where in the real world, there's a conversation required to get to the essential requirement.
+I appears quite a simple problem, but grouping "edits to the same component within a 10-minute window" presents a number of possibilities.
+In the real world, there's probably a conversation required to drill down on the essential requirement.
 Here are some possibilities:

-The most straight-forward and naïve approach: changes are grouped to the earliest change possible i.e. we just run through the changes chronologically.
+The most straight-forward and naïve approach: changes are grouped with the earliest change possible i.e. we just run through the changes chronologically.
 This can however create some unrealistic groupings.
 Consider the following example:

-* changes at the following times: 8:05:00, 8:06:00, 8:14:00, 8:16:00, 8:16:10, 8:16:30
+* changes at the following times:
+    * 8:05:00, 8:06:00, 8:14:00, 8:16:00, 8:16:10, 8:16:30
-* The naïve approach would yield two groups: (8:05:00, 8:06:00, 8:14:00) and (8:16:00, 8:16:10, 8:16:30)
+* The naïve approach would yield two groups:
+    * (8:05:00, 8:06:00, 8:14:00) and
+    * (8:16:00, 8:16:10, 8:16:30)
-* However, if we are trying to group changes that happened "in the same burst of activity", the change at 8:14:00 is more closely associated with the second group, i.e. we should group as follows: (8:05:00, 8:06:00) and (8:14:00, 8:16:00, 8:16:10, 8:16:30)
+* However, if we are trying to group changes that happened "in the same burst of activity", the change at 8:14:00 is more closely associated with the second group, i.e. we should group as follows:
+    * (8:05:00, 8:06:00) and
+    * (8:14:00, 8:16:00, 8:16:10, 8:16:30)

 In other words, a second approach would group changes to minimise the distance (time) between grouped elements.